 Example of Powdery Mildew

 Powdery mildew is a fungal disease that affects a wide variety of plants.
 It grows on places of high humidity with a moderate temperature range.
 This crop is harmful to plants and if not managed, could reduce crop yields.

-Management: Lots of home remedies can be very efficient in curing your plant from powdery mildew.
-A good recipe is to mix one gallon hot water, 1 tbs baking soda, and 2 drops liquid sopa.
+Lots of home remedies can be very efficient in curing your plant of powdery mildew.
+A good recipe is to mix one-gallon hot water, 1 tbs baking soda, and 2 drops liquid soap.
 This mixture is to be sprayed on the plants every 7-14 days depending on the sensitivity of the leaves.
-This recipe is successfull because it changes the PH balance of the sprayed area and makes it unsuitable for growth of the spores.
+This recipe is successful because it changes the PH balance of the sprayed area and makes it unsuitable for the growth of the spores.

-Look for: The sudden appearance of 1 to 6 inch wide reddish brown wilted patches, which turn to streaks as they enlarge along drainage patterns.
+The sudden appearance of 1 to 6-inch wide reddish-brown wilted patches, which turn to streaks as they enlarge along drainage patterns.
 In early morning, the grass will be slimy, dark, and matted.
 White cottony mycelium may be present when grass is wet.
 As it dries, the grass turns light tan and shrivels.

 Red thread causes red threadlike structures to extend from the top of the grass blades.
 It occurs in areas with low nitrogen and potassium.

-Look for: Red threadlike structures which extend from the uppwer part of the grass blade.
+Red threadlike structures which extend from the upper part of the grass blade.
 Red thread grows in small circular patches and causes blighting on turf.

 When growth slows during hot, dry weather, rust appears on compacted, shady, or low fertility lawns.